-We will need to raise additional financing to support our business objectives.
-We cannot be sure we will be able to obtain additional financing on terms favorable to us when needed, or at all.
-If we are unable to obtain additional financing to meet our needs, our operations may be adversely affected or terminated.
+The Company will need to raise additional financing to support our business objectives.
+The Company cannot be sure the Company will be able to obtain additional financing on terms favorable to us when needed, or at all.
+If the Company are unable to obtain additional financing to meet our needs, our operations may be adversely affected or terminated.

-Since our inception, we have used substantial amounts of cash to fund our research and operations and expect our expenses to increase substantially in the foreseeable future as developing our product candidates and conducting clinical trials will require substantial amounts of capital.
-We will also require a significant additional amount of capital to commercialize any products that are approved in the future.
+Since our inception, the Company has used substantial amounts of cash to fund our research and operations and expect our expenses to increase substantially in the foreseeable future as developing our product candidates and conducting clinical trials will require substantial amounts of capital.
+The Company will also require a significant additional amount of capital to commercialize any products that are approved in the future.

-Our current financial resources are limited.
-We may need to raise additional funds in the near future in order to satisfy our working capital and capital expenditure requirements.
-We may raise additional funds through public or private equity offerings, debt financings, strategic partnerships or alliances, receivables or royalty financings or corporate collaboration and licensing arrangements.
-We cannot be certain that additional funding will be available on acceptable terms, or at all.
-To the extent that we raise additional capital by issuing equity securities or convertible debt, your ownership may be diluted and the terms of such financings may include liquidation or other preferences that adversely affect the rights of existing stockholders.
-Any future debt financing into which we enter may impose upon us covenants that restrict our operations, including limitations on our ability to incur liens or additional debt, pay dividends, redeem our stock, make certain investments and engage in certain merger, consolidation or asset sale transactions.
+The Company will need to raise additional funds in the near future in order to satisfy our working capital and capital expenditure requirements.
+The Company may raise additional funds through public or private equity offerings, debt financings, strategic partnerships or alliances, receivables or royalty financings or corporate collaboration and licensing arrangements.
+The Company cannot be certain that additional funding will be available on acceptable terms, or at all.
+To the extent that the Company raises additional capital by issuing equity securities or convertible debt, your ownership may be diluted and the terms of such financings may include liquidation or other preferences that adversely affect the rights of existing stockholders.
+Any future debt financing into which the Company enters may impose upon us covenants that restrict our operations, including limitations on our ability to incur liens or additional debt, pay dividends, redeem our stock, make certain investments and engage in certain merger, consolidation or asset sale transactions.
 These restrictions could adversely impact our ability to conduct our business and may result in liens being placed on our assets and intellectual property.
 Debt financings may also be coupled with an equity component, such as warrants to purchase shares, which could also result in dilution of our existing stockholders' ownership.
 The incurrence of indebtedness would result in increased fixed payment obligations and could also result in certain restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business and may result in liens being placed on our assets and intellectual property.
-If we were to default on such indebtedness, we could lose such assets and intellectual property.
-If we raise additional funds through strategic partnerships and alliances and licensing arrangements
+If the Company raises addition and licensing arrangements with third parties, the Company may have to relinquish valuable rights to our product candidates.
+In addition, if the Company raises addi